 Rates and prices will usually be determined by the firm’s history with similar projects.
 At this point, we have a fairly good sense of how long certain practices take.
-Different sections of a project will require different rates.
-Depending on the client and the project you might breakout each section for the client to review or provide one blended rate per hour.
-It is not always to your benefit to provide clients with each detail down to the minute level as it could, instead of being helpful, cause confusion and/or an uncomfortable situation before you even start designing.
+Different sections of a project will require different rates depending on the client and the project; you might breakout each section to review or provide one blended rate per hour.
+It is not always your benefit to provide clients with each detail down to the minute level as it could, instead of being helpful, cause confusion and/or an uncomfortable situation before you even start designing.

-What we are providing here are general estimates of different elements that can and will impact the pricing model you provide to a client.
+We are providing general estimates of different elements that can and will impact the pricing model you provide to a client.
 It is not meant to be an extensive list of each element, process, or design requirement.
 It is merely a list of the items you need to be aware of when creating a budget for a project as the largest pieces of the project pie.
-This is simply to highlight several of the larger pricing metrics you will need to consider as they will likely be the larger contributors to your overall project hours.
+This highlights several of the larger pricing metrics you will need to consider, as they will likely be the larger contributors to your overall project hours.
 This is for discussion only and is not necessarily indicative of a final pricing model.
 It is also always subject to change.